greasemonkey123/Funkin-Plus/README.md

 - Latest FNF Github Features

 *Have you ever seen a feature shown in the GitHub repo, and you don't know how to build the game?
 Well, features from there get ported into here, and then we can add them into this mod and build it for you!*

+- Additional Accuracy Ratings

+*Tired of having only 'Shit', 'Bad', 'Good' and 'Sick'?
+No?
+Too bad, it's included anyways.*
+New ratings now include the old 4, and the new 3; *'OK', 'Marvelous' and 'Perfect'.* Inspiration? roblox fucking games which remade fnf haha

+- Remade Combo systems

+Now, whenever you get a combo of 10 or more, you gain extra points, and the multiplier keeps growing as long as you keep that combo up.
+Got a combo of 50 or more?
+The ratings will now show the noice shit.

+- Perfect Run

+A perfect run is where you are getting only 'Perfect' ratings.
+The colors are different, you get a nice (PFC) tag, etc. Enjoy the 100.0% accuracy as well.

+- Custom Healthbar

+Ever noticed how FNF only has Red and Green on it's healthbar?
+Well, no more!
+Regardless of if you're making a mod or not, you can change the healthbar ~~not any~~ easier than before. ~~no really, it wasn't that hard to change, why didnt anyone think about this~~

 **HUGE NOTICE**